Eontec/eontec.github.io/_posts/2023-07-21-Black-Guild-V5C4.md

-　Now that he's learning words, she's becoming more assertive.
+　Now that she's learning words, she's becoming more assertive.

 　I have to be careful not to spoil her too much.